tekartik/sqflite/sqflite/doc/sql.md

 ### update

 `update` is for updating content in a table.
-It returns the number of row updated.
+It returns the number of rows updated.

 ```dart
 var count = await db.update('my_table', {'name': 'new cat name'}, where: 'name = ?', whereArgs: ['cat']);